-- 5. Position the cursor at the top of the black circle (above the globe) and click once. - 6.
-Type out the following text: Earth Conference - 7.
-Select the text. - 8.
-In the Appearance panel, change the Fill color to white. - 9.
+- 6. Type out the following text: Earth Conference - 7.
+Select the text.
+In the Appearance panel, change the Fill color to white. - 8.
 With the text still selected, in the Character panel (Window > Type > Character) set the options as shown below.

-- Open the Paragraph panel (Window > Type > Paragraph) and Center () the text. - 11.
+- 9. Go to the Paragraph panel (Window > Type > Paragraph) and Center () the text. - 10.
 The text will flip to the bottom of the circle.
-To move it back to the top, choose the Selection tool (). - 12.
+To move it back to the top, choose the Selection () tool. - 11.
 Find the line protruding from the text (as shown below) and drag it to the top of the circle.
 Center it on the top of the circle so the type looks good.

-Drag this line.
-(Notice the cursor changes to tell you when you are over this line.)
-NOTE: The text may start acting weird while you drag, parts of it disappearing, etc. Just keep dragging around to different areas until the text settles down.
+Drag this line (notice the cursor changes to tell you when you are over this line) NOTE: The text may start acting weird while you drag, parts of it disappearing, etc. Just keep dragging around to different areas until the text settles down.

-- 13. Stay in the Selection tool (\triangleright) and keep the type selected. - In the Appearance panel, click on the Add New Effect button (fx.) and choose Stylize > Scribble. - 15.
-From the Settings menu at the top, choose Tight and click OK.
+- 12. Stay in the Selection () tool and keep the type selected. - 13.
+In the Appearance panel, click on the Add New Effect () button and choose Stylize > Scribble. - 14.
+From the Settings menu at the top choose Tight and click OK.